cloudflightio/autoconfigure-gradle-plugin/README.md

 * `Implementation-Version` is being set to the current `project.version`
 * `Implementation-Title` is your `project.name`
 * The `Implementation-Vendor` can be set by configuring the `vendorName` in the `JavaConfigurePluginExtension` (see above)

+#### Artifacts

+Per default the source and javadoc jars will be generated for all builds that have the property `applicationBuild` set to `false`.
+If you want to change that behavior you can manually set the `createSourceArtifacts` depending on the desired outcome.

 ### Kotlin Plugin